- Instructions for Form 990-BL - Introductory Material

 Through the organization—Annual return.

 An organization must, during the 3-year period beginning with the due date (including extensions) of the Form 990-BL (or, if later, the date it is actually filed), make its return available for public inspection.
-It must also provide copies of either all items that are available for public inspection or specifically identified items, if so requested.
+It also must provide copies of either all items that are available for public inspection or specifically identified items, if so requested.
 All parts of the return and all required schedules and attachments must be made available except Part IV of Form 990-BL and Schedule A (Form 990-BL) as discussed above.

 Inspection and requests for copies must be permitted during regular business hours at the organization's principal office and at each of its regional or district offices.
 This provision applies to any organization that files Form 990-BL, regardless of the size of the organization and whether or not it has any paid employees.
 Also, copies must be provided the same business day they are requested unless unusual circumstances exist.
-In the case of unusual circumstances, the copies must be provided by the next business day after the day the unusual circumstances cease to exist, but in no event may the delay exceed five business days.
+In the case of unusual circumstances, the copies must be provided by the next business day after the day the unusual circumstances cease to exist, but in no event may the delay exceed 5 business days.
 See Regulations section 301.6104(d)-1 for what constitutes unusual circumstances and the definition of regional and district offices.

-When a request for copies is made in writing, the copies must generally be sent within 30 days of the date the request was received.
+When a request for copies is made in writing, the copies generally must be sent within 30 days of the date the request was received.

 Before the organization provides the documents, it may require that the individual requesting copies of the documents pay the fee.
 If the organization has provided an individual making a request with notice of the fee, and the individual does not pay the fee within 30 days, or if the individual pays the fee by check and the check does not clear upon deposit, the organization may disregard the request.